List of rulers of Frisia: Middle Frisia 734-1222

 In 775, Charles the Great made Frisia officially part of the Frankish Kingdom.
 The wars ended with the last uprising of the Frisians in 793 and the pacification of them.
-Counts were appointed by the Frankish rulers.
+Counts were appointed by the Frankish monarchs.
 However, Danish Vikings raided Frisia in the end of the 9th century and established Viking rule.
 After the division of the Frankish Kingdom in West Francia and East Francia, they gained more autonomy.